SciFracX/FractionalDiffEq.jl/docs/src/fdde.md

 ## FDDE with variable order

 Variable order fractional differential operators give modeling more freedom when we describe the systems.
 FractionalDiffEq.jl can solve FDDE with variable order derivative no matter single lags or multiple lags.
-To provide a comprehensive interface, all we need to do is just define customized ```FDDEProblem``` according to our model.
+To provide a comprehensive interface, all we need to do is just defining customized ```FDDEProblem``` according to our model.

 ```julia
 FDDEProblem(f, ϕ, α, τ, tspan)
 ```

-we can pass ```α``` as a number or a function to tell FractionalDiffEq.jl it it is a normal constant order fractional derivative FDDE or variable order FDDE.
+we can pass ```α``` as a ```Number``` or a ```Function``` to tell FractionalDiffEq.jl it it is a normal constant fractional order FDDE or variable order FDDE.

 ## System of FDDE

 Time delay [Chen system](https://en.wikipedia.org/wiki/Multiscroll_attractor) as a famous chaotic system with time delay, has important applications in many fields.

-As the generalization of the delayed Chen system, we can use FractionalDiffEq.jl to solve the system.
+As for the simulation of time delay FDDE sysstem, FractionalDiffEq.jl is also a powerful tool to do the simulation, we would illustrate the usage via code below:

 ```math
 \begin{cases}